ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath.md

 Position:
-: A JSON data item identical to or nested within the JSON data item to which the query is applied to, expressed either by the value of that data item or by providing a JSONPath Output Path.
+: A JSON data item identical to or nested within the JSON data item to which the query is applied to, expressed either by the value of that data item or by providing a Normalized Path Expression as a JSONPath Output Path.

+Normalized Path Expression:
+: A query in a normalized form that identifies exactly one Position in an Argument; see {{overview}}.

 ## Inspired by XPath